KonstantinosKatsigiannis/chess/README.md

     - `chess_game.txt` - The last saved board configuration, used to load the game again.
 File can be easily edited.
 - `Game.java` - Main game logic and user interface

+## Documentation

+The project includes comprehensive Javadoc documentation for all classes and methods.
+You can:

+1. View the documentation directly in the source code
+2. Generate HTML documentation from scratch, or use the already generated documentation in the `doc` directory
+3. Open `doc/index.html` in your web browser to browse the generated documentation

+The documentation covers:
+- Detailed class descriptions
+- Method parameters and return values
+- Exception conditions
+- Usage examples for game commands
+- Implementation notes for special chess rules (or rules not implemented)

 ## Requirements

 - Java Development Kit (JDK) 17 or higher